-Why is it so important for companies and organizations to look beneath the surface?
+Why should companies and organizations look beneath the surface?

 If people, companies, organizations, and governments only pay attention to the visible tip of the iceberg, they will only be able to react to changes when they occur.
 As a result, we will always be overtaken by events, as is the case now with the coronavirus crisis.

 We are now seeing a 'lockdown' in several governments, companies, and organizations.
 In this way, we are all setting up a proactive strategy.
 At least, that's what we think.
 After all, acting proactively from a reactive point of view is just as reactive.